-Using the co-verification framework as illustrated in Fig. 8, in this section we address the formal verification of system property P1.
-As described in Section 3.1, it requires practical convergence of the high-voltage (RPActualHV_out) to the value of the set-point as set by the user (RPsetPoint).
-Since the software is modelled in RoboChart, and the hardware in Simulink, our pragmatic verification strategy consists in: (1) capturing P1 as a specification in tock-CSP; (2) showing practical convergence of the hardware output RPActualHV_out in relation to its input RPInputV_out using SDV; (3) lifting the result obtained from SDV as a tock-CSP specification; (4) checking with FDR that, when combined with the semantics of the RoboChart model, via a mechanisation of the framework depicted in Fig. 8, P1 is satisfied.
-That overall property P1 holds is justified by the timed process algebraic semantics of RoboChart and the abstract specification (2-3) as established using SDV, and captured in CSP.
-A full account of the CSP specifications for all properties considered in this paper can be found online1.
+Using the co-verification framework as illustrated in Fig. 8, in this section we address the formal verification of system Property P1.
+As described in Section 3.1, it requires practical convergence of the high-voltage (RPActualHV_out) to the value of the setpoint as set by the user (RPsetPoint).
+Since the software is modelled in RoboChart, and the hardware in Simulink, our pragmatic verification strategy consists of: (1) capturing P1 as a specification in tock-CSP; (2) showing practical convergence of the hardware output RPActualHV_out in relation to its input RPInputV_out using SDV; (3) casting the result obtained from